-The following information is listed in order to comply with the U.S. Department of Education’s (ED) official reporting requirements related to the Coronavirus Aid, Relief, and Economic Security (CARES) Act that was signed into law on March 27, 2020, by President Donald J. Trump.
+The following information is listed in order to comply with the U.S. Department of Education’s (ED) official reporting requirements related to the Higher Education Emergency Relief Funds (HEERF I, II, & III).

 Certification and Acknowledgement:

 On June 16, 2020, Liberty University signed and returned the Certification and Agreement to the U.S. Department of Education with the intention of using the funds allocated under Section 18004(a)(1) of the CARES Act to provide the mandated amount of at least 50% of the emergency financial aid grants to students.
 Liberty University was awarded the HEERF student portion of the CARES Act funding on June 25, 2020.